diskuv/dkml-ghmirror/contributors/doc/CompilingInDepth.rst

     # ...

 .. important::
-    During a cross-compilation the host and the target runtime library constants should be the same.
+    During a cross-compilation the Host Machine and the Target Machine runtime library constants should be the same.
 The most critical limitations are:

-    * if your target is a 32-bit system, make sure you use a 32-bit host compiler.
+    * if your Target Machine is a 32-bit system, make sure you use a 32-bit Host Machine compiler.
       That equalizes ``word_size``
-    * if your target is a Unix system, make sure you run the host cross-compiler on a Unix system.
+    * if your Target Machine is a Unix system, make sure you run the Host Machine cross-compiler on a Unix system.
 That equalizes ``ostype_unix``
-    * if your target is a Windows system, make sure you run the host cross-compiler on a Windows system.
+    * if your Target Machine is a Windows system, make sure you run the Host Machine cross-compiler on a Windows system.
 That equalizes ``ostype_windows``
     * no cross-compilation is supported in Cygwin because Cygwin only supports x86_64 Windows

-Even if the host runtime constants were not inherited, there are a few more limitations created by:
+Even if the Host Machine runtime constants were not inherited, there are a few more limitations created by:

 1. When ``ocamlopt`` is linking object files into an executable on Windows, it uses an executable called ``flexlink.exe`` that expects Windows ``.obj`` (COFF) object files for linking.
-However Linux uses ELF object files and macOS uses Mach-O object files, so a Windows host cannot support a non-Windows target.
+However Linux uses ELF object files and macOS uses Mach-O object files, so a Windows Host Machine cannot support a non-Windows Target Machine.
-2. When ``ocamlopt`` is linking object files into an executable on Windows, the host/target compiler must match (MSVC or MinGW) and the host/target word size (32 or 64) must match because ``flexlink.exe`` bundles a word size + compiler named object file ``flexdll_msvc.obj``, ``flexdll_mingw64.obj``, etc. into the final executable.
+2. When ``ocamlopt`` is linking object files into an executable on Windows, the Host/Target Machine compiler must match (ie. MSVC or MinGW) and the Host/Target Machine word size (ie. 32 or 64) must match because ``flexlink.exe`` bundles a word size + compiler named object file ``flexdll_msvc.obj``, ``flexdll_mingw64.obj``, etc. into the final executable.